 A Great New Way To Play Music For Your Dog

-iCalmDog plays four hours of clinically tested calming music on automatic repeat and is the size of a Labrador’s paw.
-It’s a dog’s security blanket at home or can be taken to the groomers, vet clinic, dog sitter’s, on vacation, to the boarding facility and beyond.
+iCalmDog comes with four hours of clinically tested calming music on automatic repeat and is the size of a Labrador’s paw.
+It’s a dog’s security blanket at home or can be taken to the groomer, vet clinic, dog sitter’s, on vacation, to the boarding facility and beyond.

 iCalmDog includes music that has been clinically demonstrated to relieve canine anxiety issues, so for a trainer like myself who regularly works with stressed out dogs, it’s a blessing.
 Check it out for yourself by going to: www.throughadogsear.com/icalmdog.